Women in Midlife: Finally the Woman I Could Have Been

 A Return to our Younger, Authentic Self

-I, too, like many women entering their midlife transformation, have felt this.
+I, too, like many women entering midlife, have felt this.
 It was like meeting a younger version of myself.

 The curious version.